 Chopping down your own Christmas tree this year?
 Not so fast...

-THOMPSON-OKANAGAN - Just in time for the truly cold weather, and after many people have already started decorating for Christmas, the province is reminding B.C. residents that if you want to chop down your own Christmas tree this year you'd better have a permit.
+Now that December is here, and people have started decorating for Christmas, a reminder to B.C. residents that if you want to chop down your own Christmas tree you'd better have a permit.

-While Facebook feeds everywhere show happy, chilly families posing by the trees they cut down themselves on Crown land, it is possible for conservation officers to issue fines to anyone felling a Christmas tree without a permit from the Ministry of Forests, Lands and Natural Resources.
+While social media feeds everywhere show happy, chilly families posing by the trees they cut down themselves on Crown land, it is possible for conservation officers to issue fines to anyone felling a Christmas tree without a permit from the Ministry of Natural Resources.

 Trees can only be taken from designated areas that includes Crown land rights-of-way, within three meters of logging roads and open range lands.
 Trees cannot be taken from private lands, plantations, parks, research areas, watersheds or juvenile-spaced trees.

 The Ministry recommends you bring ropes, gloves, tools, tire chains, a first aid kit, cell phone and warm clothing with you when you take to the back country in search of that perfect tree.
 Be careful of logging trucks on forest service roads and choose a tree that is easy to harvest.